lucee/lucee-docs/docs/03.reference/02.tags/catch/_attributes/name.md

-name for variable containing the exception information
+The name for the struct containing the exception information

-by default it is cfcatch
+by default it is cfcatch (in Lucee, the cfcatch variable will also be populated)